cross2012/cross2012.github.io/_pages/about.md

 My research area includes integrated circuit design from RF to mmWave and THz, including clock generation and transceiver techniques.

-I will join The Hong Kong University of Science and Technology (GuangZhou) as Assistant Professor and I'm currently looking for highlly-motivated Mphil and PhD students.
+I will join The Hong Kong University of Science and Technology (GuangZhou) as Assistant Professor and I'm currently looking for highly-motivated Mphil and PhD students.
 Please send your CV to my email address zhuangah@connect.ust.hk if you are interested.